AlexanderMakarov124/Candor/README.md

 # Candor

 This is my learning project.
+The project represents simple blogging site.

 If you want to set up the project:

 1. Open package manager console.
 2. Choose as default project Candor.DataAccess.
-3. Type "Update-Database". (without quotes)
+3. Type "Update-Database" (without quotes).
 4. Run the project.